croservices/cro/docs/intro/spa-with-cro.md

 So we're at a food festival.
 Or a beer festival.
 Or any event with a bunch of stuff that we could try.
 But...what to try?
-If only there was some app where pepole could leave their tips about what's hot and what's not, and we could see them in real time!
+If only there was some app where people could leave their tips about what's hot and what's not, and we could see them in real time!
 If there'd been such a thing at the last beer festival I went to, I might have been spared that green tea beer...